erenzy1337/erenzydiscordwebhook/README.md

-# erenzydiscordwebhook
+# Erenzy Discord Webhook Message Sender
-Erenzy Discord Webhook Message Sender
+You can edit it as you wish.